erkrabbo/laravel-auth/README.md

 ### (the "{yourPort}" field usually is 8000 but it may be different)

-Register and Login are hidden to guest users go to <code>localhost:{yourPort}/register</code> to register your account, you will automatically redirected to the admin home. if you already have an account go to <code>localhost:{yourPort}/login</code> to login.
+Register and Login are hidden to guest users go to <code>localhost:{yourPort}/register</code> to register your account, you will be automatically redirected to the admin home. if you already have an account go to <code>localhost:{yourPort}/login</code> to login.